“We have to admit, after listening, that Aylen Pritchin is the future of the violin and that he will amaze us with all his art.” - ClassiqueHD

 “Aylen shows a luminous sound and an imperial right arm, augering a brilliant career.” - Diapason Magazine

-In December 2017 the Russian label Melodiya published Aylen Pritchin’s third album dedicated to Prokofiev´s works for violin and piano with Yury Favorin.
-Two other albums include the Russian repertoires for violin and piano trio with Lukas Geniušas and Alexander Buzlov.
-In August 2019, the label Ad Vitam Records released a violin solo cd with some of the most important and significant works of the 20th century, including the first edition ever of Tema con 8 variazioni by Jean Françaix.
+In 2017 the Russian label Melodiya published Aylen’s third album dedicated to Prokofiev´s works with Yury Favorin.
+Two other albums include the Russian repertoires with Lukas Geniušas and Alexander Buzlov.
+In 2019, the label Ad Vitam Records released a violin solo cd with some of the most significant works of the 20th century, including the first edition ever of Tema con 8 variazioni by Jean Françaix.

-In December 2021, Aylen Pritchin and Maxim Emelyanychev’s album dedicated to the Brahms Violin Sonatas and recorded on period instruments has been released on Aparté and has received glowing reviews.
-A new CD Debussy-Hahn-Stravinsky with Lukas Geniusas will be released in 2022 on Mirare Productions.
+In 2021, Aylen Pritchin and Maxim Emelyanychev’s album dedicated to the Brahms Violin Sonatas and recorded on period instruments has been released on Aparté.
+The album has received glowing reviews.

 Aylen is currently teaching at the Royal Conservatoire Antwerp and at the Robert Schumann Hochschule in Düsseldorf.